allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

   table.header([*Benefits (The Good)*], [*Risks (The Bad)*]), table.hline(stroke: 1pt),
   [
-    - *Diet:* At the best outcome, patients can eat a full serving size of allergen without reacting.
+    - *Diet:* At the best outcome, your child can eat a full serving size of allergen without reacting.

     - *Safety:* Much lower risk of a scary reaction from accidental bites.